jrowellfx/jrowellfx/README.md

 - `lsseq` - A command-line tool in the spirit of /bin/ls but adding the ability to list image-sequences in a compact way.
 - `renumseq` - A command-line tool to renumber and/or rename frame sequences.
 - `runsed` - A VERY helpful wrapper for `sed` that let's you easily review and if need be back out changes en-mass.
-- `ts` - A command-line tool for printing the date and time is a suitable way for back-quoting to embed in filenames or directory names when creating them.
+- `time-stamp` - A command-line tool for printing the date and time which is a suitable embedding in filenames or directory.
 - `expandseq`/`condenseseq` - two complimentary tools for printing out lists of integers using a simple but standard VFX syntax for listing frame ranges.
 - `seqLister` - the python library used by several of those tools above which supports the syntax widely used within the VFX-industry for specifying frame-ranges.